xapple/cbmcfs3_runner/docs/installation_on_windows.md

 It requires the chocolatey package manager from https://chocolatey.org for windows.
 At the end, you will have to reboot.
-Finally check the version in a new shell:
+Finally, check the version in a new shell:

     $ python -V

 ## Install dependencies

 Run these commands from an administrator shell to get the "Microsoft Access Database Engine 2010":